 If it’s budget that is keeping you from adding a full-time project manager to your team, let’s also talk.
-My team and I serve as the virtual project manager for many clients, starting at just 5 hours a week.
-This is a great way to ease into learning what project management can do for you.
+Being fractional operations consultants and project managers, we serve as an in-house team starting at just 5 hours a week.
+This is a great way to ease into learning what operational efficiency and project management can do for you.

 To read Part 2 of our Project Management myths series, click here.

 Visit our guide to learn more about how you can achieve operational success for your small business.